tiiuae/ghaf-infra/terraform/README.md

 ```

 ## Initializing Azure Storage
 This project stores the terraform state in a remote storage in an azure storage blob as configured in [tfstate-storage.tf](./azure-storage/tfstate-storage.tf).
 The benefits of using such remote storage setup are well outlined in [storing state in azure storage](https://learn.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage) and [terraform backend configuration](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).
+The main benefit is that it allows multiple people to access the state data and collaborate on the resources configuration.

 **Note**: if you work with existing infrastructure, there should be no need to initialize the state storage.
 Initializing state storage is only needed when you start-off or move to a new infrastructure.